MasalaMarsala/apiTutorial/README.md

 - api.js is a JavaScript file, which explains how JavaScript can access API JSON responses, and use them in your JS code.
 - basic.html is the basic HTML code you should begin with.
 - final.html is the final working example with a brief explanation of how the code works when runned.
+This code is free to use for anyone viewing it.